calba5141114/PHP-KOANS/README.md

 7. [Changing Case](https://github.com/mtoigo/PHP-Koans/blob/master/Chapters/Chapter3.php#L104) - [[S](https://github.com/mtoigo/PHP-Koans/blob/solutions/Chapters/Chapter3.php#L123)]
 8. [Searching](https://github.com/mtoigo/PHP-Koans/blob/master/Chapters/Chapter3.php#L121) - [[S](https://github.com/mtoigo/PHP-Koans/blob/solutions/Chapters/Chapter3.php#L143)]

-#Status
-I'm building this out as a side project when I have time so the exercises don't cover all of the concepts they should yet, but everything in the master branch will always be complete.
-If you get stuck you can also check the [solutions branch](https://github.com/mtoigo/PHP-Koans/tree/solutions/Chapters) to see the pieces of missing code to fix the problems.

 #Feedback
 If you found these helpful, spot a bug, or want to help contribute please [contact me](http://www.matt-toigo.com/contact).